hyperledger-archives/grid-rfcs/0000-catalog.md

 are defined in the  catalog product schema.
 These PropertyValues are in addition to the expected PropertyValues of a [Grid GS1 Product](https://github.com/hyperledger/grid-rfcs/blob/fbedec06d70b16492fea9f6b1e87146c5fc56771/0000-product.md).

-GTIN formats consist of 14-digit “numeric strings” which include some amount of internal “0” padding depending on the specific GTIN format (GTIN-12, GTIN-13, or GTIN-14).
+GTIN formats consist of 14-digit "numeric strings" which include some amount of internal "0" padding depending on the specific GTIN format (GTIN-12, GTIN-13, or GTIN-14).
 After the 12-hex-characters that are consumed by the grid namespace prefix, the product namespace prefix, GS1 namespce prefix, and catalog product namespace prefix, there are 58 hex characters remaining in the address.